Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 - can use course labels instead of level id's e.g. [C1], [B1], or [WC].
 You're still able to use level id's if desired.
 	See the bottom of the readme for a complete list
 - can now use multiple split conditions e.g. "get toad (20) and enter [C8]".
 - split conditions can now be anywhere in the split name.
-Previously had to be at the end
+(Previously they had to be at the end)
 - added the option to split on grand stars that are a warp.
 Useful for categories like Star Road 0/80 Star or Jammin' Journey 60 Star

 Small fixes
 - key splits no longer require a star count condition
 - skipping a split after collecting a star won't autosplit on level change
-- fix for autosplitting not always working after water star/key animations
+- fix for the autosplitting not always working after water star/key animations

 Retained features
 - ability to split on final star, reset, key, star count, or level id